Moses Hayim Luzzatto and the Padua School

 Isaiah Tishby was Emeritus Professor of Philosophical, Mythical, and Ethical Hebrew at the Hebrew University of Jerusalem until his death in 1992.
 He was awarded the Bialik Prize 1972, the Israel Prize 1979, and the Rothschild Prize 1982, mainly for his work on The Wisdom of the Zohar, the English translation of which was published by the Littman Library.

-Morris Hoffman studied Hebrew at the School of Oriental and African Studies and University College London, subsequently specializing in Jewish history and religion, and has translated many scholarly articles in this field.
+Morris Hoffman studied Hebrew at the School of Oriental and African Studies and University College London, subsequently specializing in Jewish history and religion, and translated many scholarly articles in this field.
+He died in 2014.

 Joseph Dan is Emeritus Gershom Scholem Professor Emeritus of Kabbalah at the Hebrew University of Jerusalem.